-- [32] As mentioned in the previous sections, the distribution of seismicity of the Taiwan area can be explained largely by the convergent tectonic framework between the Eurasian and Philippine Sea plates.
-Nevertheless, the spatial variation of the clustering ratio reveals a more complex pattern different from the seismic rates.
-For example, around the eastern distal part of the Ryukyu Trench, both background and clustering seismicity are of high rate, but the clustering ratio of this area is very low (Figures 3 and 4).
-The significance of our calculated clustering ratio must be discussed in this section. - [33] At the first approximation, four areas of high clustering ratio cans be recognized around the Taiwan island; they are (a) the central-western Taiwan area, (b) the south-western Taiwan area, (c) the eastern Taiwan area, and (d) the southeastern Taiwan area
+[41] As mentioned in sections 1-4, the distribution of seismicity of the Taiwan area can be explained largely by the convergent tectonic framework between the Eurasian and Philippine plates.
+Nevertheless, the spatial variation of the clustering ratio reveals a more complex pattern, different from the seismic rates.
+For example, around the eastern distal part of the Ryukyu Trench, both background and clustering seismicity are of high rate, while the clustering ratio of this area remains very low (Figures 3 and 4).
+The significance of our calculated clustering ratio will be discussed in this section.

-(Fig. 4).
-Comparison of the pattern of the clustering ratio with local tectonic background shows that the first two areas seem to have close geometrical correlations with so-called oblique structures within the Taiwan Foothills proposed by previous studied [e.g., Ho, 1979, 1986; Pelletier and Stephan, 1986; Deffontaines et al., 1997].
-In the western Taiwan, the Foothills display active asymmetric folds and low-angle thrust faults, fold axes trend mainly N20°E and have steep to overturned western flanks commonly cut by WNW vergent thrust faults.
-However, based on subsurface data [e.g., Sun, 1963, 1964], satellite images (SPOT), digital elevation models (data after Taiwan Forestry Bureau), SLAR images, aerial photographs and local field work, Deffontaines et al. [1994, 1997] have recognized a series of structures trending mainly N140°E oblique to the fold-andthrust belt in the Western Foothills.
-They believed that these N140°E-trending structures correspond to transfer faults, that is to strike-slip faults parallel to the thrust transport direction which separate two parts of a given thrust sheet, each of which may have different displacements and deformations [McClay, 1992].
-Among these transfer faults there are two most important zones can be defined: the Sanyi and the Chiayi transfer fault zones.
-These two transfer fault zones display also a high seismic activity; the distribution of earthquakes and the related focal mechanisms confirm the left-lateral movement along N140°E directions.
-Our studied result shows that in western Taiwan the clustering ratio around the Sanyi and the Chiavi transfer fault zones is much higher than that of other areas (Fig. 4).
-This phenomenon provides us very important information to explain the effect of seismic clustering.
+[42] At first approximation, four areas of high clustering ratio can be recognized around the Taiwan island, namely (1) the central western Taiwan area, (2) the southwestern Taiwan area, (3) the eastern Taiwan area, and (4) the southeastern Taiwan area (Figure 4).
+Comparison of the pattern of the clustering ratio with local tectonic background shows that the first two areas (areas 1 and 2) seem to have close geometrical correlations with so-called oblique structures within the Taiwan Foothills proposed by previous studies [e.g., Ho, 1979, 1986; Pelletier and Stephan, 1986; Deffontaines et al., 1997].
+In western Taiwan, the Foothills display active asymmetric folds and low-angle thrust faults, fold axes tend mainly N20°E and have steep to overturned western flanks commonly cut by WNW vergent thrust faults.
+However, on the basis of subsurface data [e.g., Sun, 1963, 1964], satellite images (SPOT), digital elevation models (data after Taiwan Forestry Bureau), side-looking airborne radar (SLAR) images, aerial photographs and local field work, Deffontaines et al. [1994, 1997] identify a series of structures tending mainly N140°E oblique to the foldand-thrust belt in the Western Foothills.
+These N140°E tending structures are believed to correspond to transfer faults, that is to strike-slip faults parallel to the thrust transport direction that separates two parts of a given thrust sheet, each of which may have different displacements and deformations [McClay, 1992].
+Among these transfer faults there are two important zones which can be defined: the Sanyi and the Chiayi transfer fault zones.
+These two transfer fault zones also display a high seismic activity, and the distribution of earthquakes and the related focal mechanisms confirm the left-lateral movement along N140°E directions.
+The results of our study show that in western

+Taiwan the clustering ratio around the Sanyi and the Chiayi transfer fault zones is much higher than that of other areas (Figure 4).
+This phenomenon provides us with important information that can be used to explain the effect of seismic clustering.

-[34] For further examining the relationship between the seismic clustering ratio and the regional tectonic framework, we pay attention to the area of eastern Taiwan.
-East of Taiwan, the area connects the Ryukyu Trench and the northern tip of Longitudinal Valley (Area III in Figure 4) displays also high clustering ratio.
-Although the structural pattern in this transition area is very complex, the transcurrent faults are the most obvious structures [Lallemand and Liu, 1998].
-As the result of stress portioning, the westernmost segment of Ryukyu accretionary wedge has been dragged toward the Taiwan island and formed this series of major right-lateral fault [Dominguez et al., 1998; Lallemand et al., 1999].
-The observation from this area further leads us to believe that the clustering ratio has very close relationship with the strike-slip structure.
+[43] For further examination of the relationship between the seismic clustering ratio and the regional tectonic framework, we pay close attention to the area of eastern Taiwan (area 3).
+This area connects the Ryukyu Trench and the northern tip of the Longitudinal Valley (see area III in Figure 1) and also displays a high clustering ratio.
+Although the structural pattern in this transitional area is very complex, the transcurrent faults are the most obvious structures [Lallemand and Liu, 1998].
+As a result of stress portioning, the westernmost segment of the Ryukyu accretionary wedge has been dragged toward the island of Taiwan, forming this series of major right-lateral faults [Dominguez et al., 1998; Lallemand et al., 1999].
+The observation from this area further leads us to believe that the clustering ratio has a very close relationship with the strike-slip structure.